MicrosoftDocs/power-automate-docs/flow-docs/dev-enterprise-intro.md

 ### 7. List on AppSource

-Once you have integrated Microsoft Flow into your application, you can list it on Microsoft App Source.
+Once you have integrated Microsoft Flow into your application, you can list it on Microsoft AppSource.
 With AppSource you can generate new leads for your business by building an app and publishing it to AppSource for new customers to test-drive.
-[Learn more](dev-appsource-test-drive.md).
+[Learn more](dev-appsource-test-drive.md)